All essays

 The peasant who reads the weather in the sky and the theorist who reads it in equations are not two rungs of the same ladder.
 They are different instruments, tuned to different worlds.
 Collapse them into a ranking and you have not measured intelligence.
 You have merely decided whose world counts.

 I have made this mistake and paid for it.
-Early in my career I would have ranked a room of colleagues confidently, top to bottom, by how quickly they could manipulate a model.
+Early in my career I would have ranked a room of colleagues confidently, top to bottom, by how quickly they could update system or a model.
 Years later I watched some of the people I had quietly placed near the bottom of that list save projects that the people at the top had confidently steered toward a cliff.
 Their intelligence had not been low.
 It had been pointed in a direction my ladder could not measure — toward patience, toward doubt, toward the unglamorous question no one else would ask.
+These brave practitioners had quietly shown the courage to question the agreed upon rationale and created friction for themselves.

 Every ranking of minds is, underneath, a ranking of what we have already chosen to care about.